planetoryd/netns-proxy/readme.md

     - so this is not a particular sandbox for specific flatpak-apps
     - so you can do package updates
 - everything JUST works, the execution environment is untampered.
+- it's hard to do this safely with only nftables (as far as I know. the interfaces go down and traffic may leak)

 ## usage